bjornarprytz/hex-deck/readme.md

 - Figure out how tileInfo gets generated for discovered tiles

+- Refactor
+  - Effect resolution
+    - EffectArg types are too rigid.
+      - Maybe I can consolidate around a single type, with some kind of variable binding method?

 - Refactor map generation
   - More parameterized
   - More robust to the discovery mechanic, and new tile types